junglesta/wherenodoctor/_posts/2016-01-01-04-how-to-take-care-of-a-sick-person.md

 Measure the amount of liquids the person drinks each day.
 An adult needs to drink 2 liters or more every day and should urinate at least a cup (240 ml.) of urine 3 or 4 times daily.

-If the person is not drinking or urinating enough, or if he begins to show signs of dehydration (p.
-151), encourage him to drink more.
+If the person is not drinking or urinating enough, or if he begins to show signs of dehydration ([page 151](#page-151)), encourage him to drink more.
 He should drink nutritious liquids, usually with a little salt added.

-If he will not drink these, give him a Rehydration Drink (see p.
-152).
+If he will not drink these, give him a Rehydration Drink (see [page 152](#page-152)).
 If he cannot drink enough of this, and develops signs of dehydration, a health worker may be able to give him intravenous solution.
 But the need for this can usually be avoided if the person is urged to take small sips often.

 # [41](#page-41)
 {:.no_toc}